JMarcan/exercises_algorithms_data_structures_big_o/README.md

 that I took to ensure that my code is written efficiently.
 This is especially important for solutions that need to be scaled.
 Or solutions with limited computing power.
 As robots.

 ## Project description
-**My goal for the project was to implement code to analyze a dataset of phone calls and texts and calculate its Big-O Notation.**
+**My goal for the project was to implement code to analyze a dataset of phone calls and calculate its Big-O Notation.**

 ![comparison of computational complexity](comparison_computational_complexity.png)